jballo/Tweeter/README.md

-# Project 3 - Twitter
+# Project 3 - Twitter Part 1

 Twitter is a basic twitter app to read your tweets.